 Philadelphia, Denver, and San Francisco all make Washington Quarters.

-Flashy white luster and a sharp strike.
+Cream-white surfaces and a sharp strike.

 Doubled Die Obverse.
 Very flashy lustrous surfaces with light golden toning.

 Doubled Die Obverse.
 A flashy blast white Gem!